datarobot/datarobot-user-models/README.md

 or `IRegressionPredictor` interface from [datarobot-prediction](https://mvnrepository.com/artifact/com.datarobot/datarobot-prediction).
 The model artifact must have a **jar** extension.

+## Assembling a training model code folder <a name="training_model_folder"></a>
+Custom training models are in active development.
+They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to DataRobot's full set of automated insights.
+Refer to the [quickrun readme](QUICKSTART-FOR-TRAINING.md).

+The model folder must contain any code required for **drum** to run and train your model.

+### Python
+The model folder must contain a `custom.py` file which defines a `fit` method.

+- `fit(X: pandas.DataFrame, y: pandas.Series, output_dir: str, **kwargs: Dict[str, Any]) -> None`
+    - `X` is the dataframe to perform fit on.
+    - `y` is the dataframe containing target data.
+    - `output_dir` is the path to write the model artifact to.
+    - `kwargs` additional keyword arguments to the method;
+        - `class_order: List[str]` a two element long list dictating the order of classes which should be used for modeling.
+        - `row_weights: np.ndarray` an array of non-negative numeric values which can be used to dictate how important a row is.

+> Note: Training and inference hooks can be defined in the same file.

 ## Custom Model Templates <a name="custom_model_templates"></a>
 The [model templates](model_templates) folder provides templates for building and deploying custom models in DataRobot.

-Custom inference models are models trained outside of DataRobot.
-Once they are uploaded to DataRobot, they are deployed as a DataRobot deployment which supports model monitoring and management.

-Custom training models are in active development.
-They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to our full set of automated insights.
-Refer to the [quickrun readme](QUICKSTART-FOR-TRAINING.md).
+Use the templates as an example structure for your own custom models.

 ### DataRobot User Model Runner
 The examples in this repository use the DataRobot User Model Runner (**drum**).
 For more information on how to use and write models with **drum**, reference the [readme](./custom_model_runner/README.md).